diiq/blog/_writing/text-justification.markdown

 it by cramming words on to a line until no more words will fit, and then increasing the word-spacing to make up whatever space is left.
 This works acceptably for one line, but for a block of text is woefully suboptimal.
-It results in large gaps in the text; in one line having **HUGE** gaps and the next having _teeny-tiny_ gaps; and in large gaps staking up between lines, creating vertical 'rivers' that catch the eye and prevent smooth reading.
+It results in large gaps in the text; in one line having
+<acronym>**HUGE**</acronym> gaps and the next having _teeny-tiny_ gaps; and in
+large gaps staking up between lines, creating vertical 'rivers' that catch the eye and prevent smooth reading.

 For that reason, designers for the web put forth a dictum: